HSIAOKUOWEI/SmartChat/README_EN.md

   English | <a href="README.md">中文</a>
 </p>

-SmartChat is an intelligent chatbot platform based on the concept of Agent-based thinking.
-It can automatically invoke relevant tools according to the content of the conversation, including querying Taiwan's weather, web Q&A, image Q&A, image generation, file Q&A, search engine Q&A, finding Arxiv papers, and Wikipedia.
-Through the integration of these tools, SmartChat can intelligently handle a wide range of user needs.
+SmartChat is an intelligent chatbot based on the concept of agent-driven architecture.
+It utilizes large language models to understand conversation content and automatically invokes relevant tools to perform various tasks, including querying Taiwan's weather, web Q&A, image Q&A, image generation, file processing, search engine Q&A, finding Arxiv papers, and Wikipedia queries.
+Through the automated integration of these tools, SmartChat provides precise responses to users, fulfilling diverse needs from information retrieval to content generation, thereby solving a wide range of problems intelligently and efficiently.